netket/netket/docs/advanced/symmetry.md

 ## Permutation Operators

 Lattice symmetries correspond to permutation operators.
-It is frequent to hear that a system is "translationnally invariant", or "invariant under reflection".
+It is frequent to hear that a system is "translationally invariant", or "invariant under reflection".
 However, depending on the context, the actual symmetry operator corresponding to such statements may be very different.
 In particular, we will see that permutation operators on fermionic systems are different from their spin counterpart, despite the Hilbert space indices being the same.

 They must be representations.